Ecological Unconscious

 Dig deeper with Sebastian →

-our nervous system synapsed to the terminal, we do not notice that the chorus of frogs by the nearby stream has dwindled, this year, to a solitary voice
+our nervous system synapsed to the terminal, we do not notice that the chorus of frogs by the nearby stream has dwindled… the song sparrows no longer return to the trees

 Abram, David, The Spell of the Sensuous: Perception and Language in a More-Than-Human World, 1996supporting